Waif: Literature

 Orphaned children, left to fend for themselves, are common as literary protagonists, especially in children's and fantasy literature.
-The characters Catherine in Emily Brontë's 1847 novel Wuthering Heights and Jo, the crossing sweeper in Charles Dickens' 1852 novel Bleak House are waifs.
+The characters Heathcliff in Emily Brontë's 1847 novel Wuthering Heights and Jo, the crossing sweeper in Charles Dickens' 1852 novel Bleak House are waifs.
 Dickens, it may be noted, has been called "the Master of Waif Literature."
 Bret Harte's 1890 novel A Waif of the Plains, set against the backdrop of the Oregon Trail in the 1850s, is another example.
 The children in A Series of Unfortunate Events are usually waifs, in between their unsuccessful stints in the care of various relatives.
 In modern adult fantasy writing, it could be argued that Kvothe of Patrick Rothfuss's The Kingkiller Chronicle was a waif.

 Literary waifs are frequently depicted with a frail appearance, although such physical aspects are not inherent in the term.
 Such evocations may reflect the endemic malnutrition of the street urchin.

 Chicago's Mercy Home for Boys and Girls, a long-term residential home for troubled young men and women from the streets and abusive homes, has published The Waif's Messenger for more than 100 years.

 A cartoon waif, an orphan boy, appeared in the 1936 Rainbow Parade cartoon A Waif's Welcome.